This myth is completely bunk. Here are some examples of scalability:

 This page is incomplete because it is often difficult to get permission to publicize successes when companies see the use of an ODBMS as a competitive advantage.

-More detail for the current topic: Myth: ODBMS Products Do Not Scale
+Context for Myth: ODBMS Products Do Not Scale

 The Savvy Manager's Guide